 In some cases, you might find that you do not want your users to download artifacts directly to their machines.
 Driverless AI provides several configuration options/environment variables that enable exporting of artifacts instead of downloading.
-Artifacts can be exported to a file system directory, an Amazon S3 bucket, or a Git repository.
+Artifacts can be exported to a file system directory or an Amazon S3 bucket.

 Note: The option to download artifacts is automatically disabled when exporting is enabled.